FeriDS/redes_algarve/syllabus.md

 2. **Optional**:

-# Week 3 - The Internetwork / IP Layer
+# Week 3 - The network layer

 1. The Internet Protocol (IP)